krakjoe/uopz/disassembler.md

 function uopz_assemble(array disassembly) : Closure;
 ```

-Whenever I asked my other half why Lord Voldemort has no nose, she replies "he done something really bad" ... *prepare to loose your nose* ...
+Whenever I ask my other half why Lord Voldemort has no nose, she replies "he done something really bad" ... *prepare to loose your nose* ...

 The best way to learn about the format of a disassembly is by trying it for yourself, however, the following simple example should give you a rough idea of what to expect: